Maxlinn/Maxlinn/README.md

 ## Beliefs

 - You don't stop doing things because you grow old.
 You grow old because you stop doing things. *@TinyAdapter*
-- Things seem easy when others told you how, but tough when you do it yourself.
+- Things seem easy when someone tells you how, but tough when done on your own.
-- To implement a feature in either 1 or 100 lines of code, choose 10: enough simplicty with no lack of extensibility.
+- To provide a feature in either 1 or 100 lines of code, choose 10: enough simplicty with no lack of extensibility.
+- Code is open, labor is not.
+Treasure the time of everyone in the community as much as your own.

 ## Taste